Changchung Cathedral

-Changchung Cathedral is the nominal cathedral of the Diocese of Pyongyang, North Korea, located in the Changchung neighborhood of Songyo-guyok, Pyongyang.
+Changchung Cathedral is a cathedral in North Korea, operating under the Korean Catholic Association.
+It is located in the Changchung neighborhood of Songyo-guyok, Pyongyang.
 It is one of only four official Christian places of worship in Pyongyang.
-It operates under the Korean Catholic Association.
+The cathedral is not affiliated with the Diocese of Pyongyang.

 History

 Before the division of Korea, Pyongyang was the city with the highest number of Christian believers in Korea, and was known as the "Korean Jerusalem".
 By 1945, nearly 1/6 of its citizens were Christians.
 Therefore, Pyongyang was made into the only diocese in northern Korea.

 After the division of Korea, however, the Communist government under Kim Il Sung persecuted Christians as imperialist collaborators and spies.
 Much of the Catholic community was either killed or imprisoned, and many more fled south.

-The original cathedral, built of red brick in the late 19th century, was destroyed in the Korean War by American forces.
+The original cathedral, built of red brick in the late 19th century, was destroyed in the Korean War.
+(Note: According to the government of North Korea every Christian church in North Korea was bombed by the United States.)
 Earlier, in 1949, the last formal Bishop of Pyongyang, Francis Hong Yong-ho, had been imprisoned by the communist government; he later disappeared.
 His death was acknowledged by the Holy See in 2013, although the exact date of death is unknown.

 In 1988 a new cathedral was opened in East Pyongyang.
 At the same time, two nondenominational Protestant churches were opened in an effort by the government to show religious freedom.